The WHY in Business Processes: Discovery of Causal Execution Dependencies: Our Method for Deriving Causal BP Overlays

 \subsection{\textbf{Step II: Apply the LiNGAM algorithm for CBP model discovery over the occurrence times of the activities}}

 The application of the LiNGAM algorithm involves two sub-steps.
-The first corresponds to the pre-processing of the data with respect to each individual pair of activities to be examined.
-The second sub-step prescribes a pair-wise order for LiNGAM invocations.
+The first corresponds to the pre-processing of the data with respect to each pair of activities to be examined.
+The second sub-step prescribes a pair-wise order for LiNGAM invocations. \chadded[id=add]{It is important to note that a prerequisite to running LiNGAM is to test adherence to the non-Gaussian assumption.
+In general, the requirement in LiNGAM allows for a relaxation of this requirement to having one activity duration (at most) being drawn from a Normal distribution.
+In the (unlikely) case where more than one activity duration is normally distributed, the activity pair could be skipped in the second step.}